 The Land Use/Environmental Law Section is an integral part of the County's Zoning Ordinance Modernization (Z-Mod) initiative and assists in the drafting and enforcement of the Zoning Ordinance and building and land development regulations.
 This Section also brings and defends condemnation actions, assists the County in acquiring, leasing, and selling real property, initiates legal action against developers who default on land development projects, advises County agencies on environmental issues, and reviews subdivision documents affecting County property interests.
 In addition, one of the Section's attorneys serves in a full-time capacity on the County's legislative team in Richmond while the General Assembly is in session and throughout the remainder of the year reviews draft legislation and staffs various groups and commissions appointed by the General Assembly.
-This Section works closely with the Department of Planning and Development (DPD) and Department of Public Works and Environmental Services (DPWES) to evaluate a variety of legal issues in a proactive effort to resolve conflicts when possible and thereby diminish the chances of litigation over the Board's legislative decisions.
+This Section works closely with the Department of Planning and Development (DPD) and Department of Public Works and Environmental Services (DPWES), and Land Development Services (LDS) to evaluate a variety of legal issues in a proactive effort to resolve conflicts when possible and thereby diminish the chances of litigation over the Board's legislative decisions.
 If litigation results, this section defends the legislative decision of the Board of Supervisors in the state and federal trial and appellate courts.
 The Land Use/Environmental Law Section is also called upon to enforce environmental regulations such as the County's erosion and sediment control and stormwater ordinance, in addition to the Chesapeake Bay Preservation Ordinance.
 Further, attorneys from the Section are an integral part of the County's MS-4 permit compliance team.
 The Land Use/Environmental Law Section also plays a crucial role in the efforts of the Zoning Administrator, the Property Maintenance Code Official, and the Director of DPWES to improve communities through the enforcement of various land use laws in the Zoning Ordinance, Fairfax County Code, and the Code of Virginia.
-This Section works closely with the Department of Code Compliance to address these problems and files numerous cases each year to bring properties across the County into compliance.
+This Section works closely with the Department of Code Compliance to address these problems and files numerous cases each year to bring properties across the County into compliance to maintain the high quality of life in the County's residential neighborhoods.